MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/01-analyze-images.md

 cv_client = sdk.VisionServiceOptions(ai_endpoint, ai_key)
 ```

-2. In the **Main** function, under the code you just added, note that the code specifies the path to an image file and then passes the image path to two other functions (**AnalyzeImage** and **GetThumbnail**).
+2. In the **Main** function, under the code you just added, note that the code specifies the path to an image file and then passes the image path to two other functions (**AnalyzeImage** and **BackgroundForeground**).
 These functions are not yet fully implemented.

 3. In the **AnalyzeImage** function, under the comment **Specify features to be retrieved**, add the following code: